A person writing in a notebook with a black pen on a wooden table. There are two potted plants, a white bottle, and a white marker on the table.

 HOOK: Your first sentence should be short and reference a recent news article or event.

-Example: An initiative (IL26-638) could require unnecessary genital exams on our daughters who want to play school sports (The Seattle Times).
+Example: An initiative (IL26-638) could require forced invasive exams on our daughters who want to play school sports (The Seattle Times).
 This is unacceptable.

 MAKE IT PERSONAL: What is YOUR connection or why do YOU oppose the initiative(s)?

-Example: As a school counselor, I know how essential it is for students from unsupportive homes, especially LGBTQ+ kids, to have a safe place to express themselves and access confidential support at school, but IL26-001 would change that.
+Example: As a school counselor, I know how essential it is for students from unsupportive homes, especially LGBTQ+ kids, to have a safe place to express themselves and access confidential support at school.
+By removing common sense school record protections, IL26-001 will worsen the teen mental health crisis.

 EVIDENCE: Use facts and data points.